Jule4ka/Jule4ka.github.io/jul_site/pages/work.md

 .. slug: my-work
 .. hidetitle: true

-#### Labour services exposure
+#### Labour exposure
 I have 15 years of experience in software/data space, including 8+ last years dedicated to data management.
 <br>
-I've worked across software development, financial services and energy industries in roles such as DWH/data engineer, data modeler, BI analyst, implementation consultant, software automation engineer, exploratory tester.
+I've worked across software development, financial services and energy industries in roles such as DWH/data engineer, data modeler, BI analyst, implementation consultant, software automation engineer, business analyst, scrum master and exploratory tester.
+I also picked up non-promotable and invisible ['glue work'] (https://www.noidea.dog/glue), sometimes voluntarily and sometimes as a push from males around.
+Thankfully to myself, I recognized it and I do not do it anymore.
 <br> Lately, I've deliberately shifted towards more society-oriented organizations.
 At the moment, I work in the energy sector as a data and information specialist.
 For future assignments or roles, I'm looking for opportunities at the intersection of technological innovation and societal impact, in domains like climate, sustainability, energy or safety/defence.
 <br>
-Categories that keep me engaged: taste, (socio-technical) systems, complexity, knowledge, information, holism, symmathecy, good old philosophy.
+Categories that keep me engaged: taste, (socio-technical) systems, complexity, knowledge, information, holism, symmathecy, modelling and good old philosophy.
 <br> Universal values that I can identify with (based on Schwartz's
 [Theory of basic human values](https://en.wikipedia.org/wiki/Theory_of_basic_human_values)): self-direction, stimulation, hedonism, universalism, spirituality.